 Hey y’all, Tiffany here.

 A couple of months ago at a homeschool association board meeting, I volunteered to bring two crockpots full of caramel to serve at the Halloween trunk-or-treat.

 I’m really not sure what I was thinking.
 Y’all know that cooking is not my thing, even if we do have awesome recipes on this blog.

-Most caramel recipes are either made by constant stirring over a hot stove or by sticking an unopened can of sweetened condensed milk into the crockpot.
+Most slow cooker caramel dip recipes are either made by constant stirring over a hot stove or by sticking an unopened can of sweetened condensed milk into the crockpot.

 I honestly didn’t have time for either of those things.
 Thankfully, that’s why Pinterest was invented.

 I found this Crock Pot Caramel Dip recipe and thought I’d give it a try – and I’m glad I did!

 The recipe says that it makes just 1 quart (about 1 liter) of dip.
 I decided to 4x the recipe to fit in my 6 quart Instant Pot and Crockpot….and ended up almost overflowing!

 I took this picture after I scooped out several cups in order to trasnport them.
 I think it’s safe to say that the recipe actually makes 1.5 quarts!